Skip to main content

 What is the Basic plan in private health insurance in Germany?

-The Basic plan (Basistarif) is a standardized private health insurance plan introduced in Germany in 2009.
+The Basic plan, known as Basistarif, is a standardized private health insurance option established in Germany in 2009.
 It was created as a fallback option for individuals who are required to have comprehensive health insurance but cannot access or afford other forms of coverage.
 While managed by private insurers, it offers a basic level of care that is legally defined to be similar to what is included in public health insurance (Gesetzliche Krankenversicherung).

 Who is eligible for the Basic plan?

-Individuals who cannot be insured in regular private tariffs due to age or health conditions
+• People who cannot access regular private tariffs because of age or health.

-Self-employed people or freelancers who cannot afford standard private plans
+• Self-employed persons or freelancers unable to afford standard private plans.

 How do I register for the Basic plan?

 If you believe you qualify, you can contact your chosen private health insurer directly to request the Basic plan (Basistarif).
-They are legally required to provide access if you meet the eligibility requirements.
+Insurers must provide access if eligibility is met.

 In most cases, you will need to submit: